VMD121199/road-sign-detection/README.md

 <!-- 3.
 [Add any specific installation instructions or additional dependencies if needed.] -->

-## Usage

-[Provide clear instructions on how to use your road sign detection system.
-Include sample code snippets, command-line instructions, or usage examples.]

 ## Model Training

 My road sign detection model was trained using a diverse dataset of road sign images collected from various sources.
-The dataset comprises 4 categories of road signs, totaling Y images.
-I utilized the [insert name of the model architecture or algorithm] implemented in [insert framework/library, e.g., TensorFlow] for training.
+The dataset comprises 4 categories of road signs, totaling 877 images.
+I utilized the SSD300 implemented with VGG16 from Keras for training, I use one more method Yolov8 to compare the performance of 2 methods SSD and YOLO.

 ### Training Process

-1. **Data Preprocessing:** Images were resized to a standard input size of (300, 300) for SSD and (320, 320) for Yolov8, and data augmentation techniques such as rotation, flipping, and brightness adjustment were applied to enhance model generalization.
+1. **Data Preprocessing:** Images were resized to a standard input size of (300, 300) for SSD and (320, 320) for Yolov8.

 2. **Model Configuration:** I configured the VGG16 with a carefully chosen learning rate, optimizer, loss function, batch size, and number of epochs for optimal performance.

-3. **Training:** The model was trained for Z epochs using the Adam optimizer, cost is calculated by location loss and label loss.
+3. **Training:** The model was trained for 15 epochs using the Adam optimizer, cost is calculated by location loss and label loss.

 4. **Evaluation:** The trained model was evaluated on a separate validation dataset, achieving an accuracy of 78.71% for label accuracy and 70.68% for bounding box accuracy.

 5. **Fine-tuning (Optional):** Fine-tuning on specific road sign categories or regions of interest was performed to improve model accuracy in critical areas.

-### Pre-trained Models

-For your convenience, I provide a pre-trained model [link to pre-trained model file].
-You can use this model for road sign detection without the need for retraining or as a starting point for further customization.

 ## Results

 Our road sign detection system demonstrates robust performance across various scenarios.
 Below are some visual examples showcasing the system's capabilities:

-**SSD16:**
+**SSD300:**

 ![Example 2](images/image_2.png)